gaultier/blog/body_of_work.md

 Indeed, I inherited a C++ codebase where the original author moved on, which was a central part of the company's offering.
 After investing some time to get it up to modern standards, I convinced stakeholders and developers to incrementally rewrite it in a memory-safe language (Rust).
 I led this effort by mentoring fellow developers, establishing a roadmap, doing the implementation work, and presenting regular demos of the progress to stakeholders.
 This software runs on various OSes and architectures including mobile platforms, and is now 100% Rust.

 My final project was to entirely refactor (but not rewrite) a stateful Go service to make it stateless, so that it can be run with multiple instances e.g. in multiple regions.
 The challenge was that the application state was held in numerous in-memory maps protected by mutexes, both on the Go side and on the C side, since this project used CGO extensively with some of the logic being done in C. I managed to move all of the state to the database and optimize database queries to keep performance the same or better than using in-memory state.

+## Senior Software Engineer Ory, Munich, Germany; 2025-present

+To be continued...